jhundley9109/jsyncd/README.md

 Configuring multiple virtualbox environments with different projects became unwieldy so I was looking for a way to easily configure each target with a different set of rules for live file monitoring.
 Originally, I had used the lsyncd project which worked fine, but I found myself writing LUA in order to set up these rules until I built a program to manage `lsyncd` configurations.
 This wasn't ideal since the configuration was in LUA and I had no prior experience and not much desire to learn LUA.

-Additionally, `lsyncd` has, at best, flakey support on MacOS depending on the MacOS version and no support on Windows without a solution such as WSL or cygwin. `jsyncd` solves these problems by using the `rsync` and `chokidar` libraries for cross platform compatability bundled into one unified synchronization configuration tool.
+Additionally, `lsyncd` has, at best, flakey support on macOS depending on the macOS version and no support on Windows without a solution such as WSL or cygwin. `jsyncd` solves these problems by using the `rsync` and `chokidar` libraries for cross platform compatability bundled into one unified synchronization configuration tool.

 ## Additional